Fun Learning Materials for Kids!

 Tier two words are the high frequency words found in many domains.
 They play a large role in our speaking and reading vocabularies.
 These words often represent multiple meanings, subtle nuances, and typically "add productivity to an individual's language ability" (Beck et al., 2002, p.
 16).
 Tier two words are the most important words to teach directly to students, as they are expected to know these words as they progress through school.
 Examples of tier two words are

-Tier three words are those related to specific domains and have a low frequency of use.
-Domains might include subject areas in school, hobbies, geographic regions, technology, weather, etc. Examples of tier three words are
+Tier three words relate to specific domains and have a low frequency of use.
+Domains include subject areas in school, hobbies, geographic regions, technology, weather, etc. Examples of tier three words are

 What is the Qualitative Response Analyzer?

-app also include a Qualitative Response Analyzer (QRA) that automatically sorts the words the student identifies into the three tiers.
+kit includes a Qualitative Response Analyzer (QRA) that automatically sorts the words the student identifies into the three tiers.
 Create intervention goals and learning strategies by pinpointing where the student needs help the most.
-Some students will need help with basic words while others will need help with high-frequency, multiple-meaning words, and curriculum-based words.
+Some students will need help with basic words while others will need help with high-frequency, multiple-meaning, and curriculum-based words.
 If you have the